Our Board of Directors

 You can e-mail him at email@example.com

 Bill Slaton was first elected to the SMUD Board of Directors in November 2002 to represent Ward 7, which includes North Highlands, Carmichael, Antelope and Foothill Farms.
-He served as the Board President in 2005 and 2013 and was recently elected Vice President of the Board for 2016.
+He served as the Board President in 2013 and 2005.
+He serves as Vice President of the Board for 2016.

 A Sacramento-area resident since 1974, Slaton lives with his family in Carmichael.
 He is active in community and religious affairs throughout the region.
 Slaton is a former chairman of the board of KVIE-Channel 6, Sacramento's public television station and a past member of Point West Rotary.
 He is also a former president of the Jewish Federation of the Sacramento Region and is a co-founder of the Jewish Community Foundation of the West.